m0neZ/desAInz/docs/performance.md

 The `signal-ingestion` deployment also reacts to queue pressure using a custom `celery_queue_length` metric.
 When the average queue length exceeds 30 pending tasks, additional workers are spawned automatically.

+## GPU Slot Metrics

+GPU-bound workloads now expose lock usage information through Prometheus.
+The context manager `tasks.gpu_slot` updates two metrics:

+- ``gpu_slots_in_use`` – a gauge tracking the number of acquired GPU locks.
+- ``gpu_slot_acquire_total`` – a counter incremented whenever a slot is obtained.

+These metrics appear alongside existing ones on the ``/metrics`` endpoint.